How I Teach — Calculus

 Don’t believe you are a math person?
 Prof. Dawn Berk believes otherwise

 Editor’s note: First-year students, prospective students (and some of their parents) wonder and worry how they will handle the academic transition from high school to college.
 In a series of stories, UDaily speaks with University of Delaware professors who teach courses commonly taken by students during their first year on campus.
+The series includes professors who teach biology, writing, business, calculus, political science and sociology, and those stories can be read on the How I Teach website.
 In this story, Associate Professor Dawn Berk explains how she teaches an introductory calculus course.

 Professor Dawn Berk will not move on from a concept until her students understand it to the point of, she said, “feeling it in their heart.”